 - The IMS signalling shall be transported over the NB-IoT (GEO) user plane, i.e. using DRB and S1-U.

-- A single PDN connection shall be used to transport both IMS signalling and IMS voice.
+- A single PDN connection shall be used to transport both IMS signalling and IMS voice:

+- The default bearer for IMS signalling is non-GBR bearer and the dedicated bearer for IMS voice packets is GBR bearer.

+- Dedicated bearer can be pre-established for IMS voice packets transport if the UE has MO voice call.

+- The NB-IoT UE indicates support of multiple user plane radio bearers and dedicated bearers within UE Core Network Capability based on the NB-IoT RAT.

 * * * * Second change * * * *

 * * * * Third change * * * *